Dynmi/AlexNet/readme.md

-# Implemention of AlexNet7
+# Implemention of AlexNet

 > Under Development

 This project is an unofficial implemention of AlexNet-7, using C Program Language Without Any 3rd Library, according to the paper "ImageNet Classification with Deep Convolutional Neural Networks" by Alex Krizhevsky,et al.

-## Original AlexNet7 Details
+## Original AlexNet Details

 - ~~Gaussian Initialization(mean=0,stddv=0.01)~~ XavierInitialization for all $w$s
 - OneInitialization for all $b$s